BAMresearch/bam-load-based-testing/README.md

 Parameterized building models for the BAM Round Robin Test can be found in the folder "BuildingModels".

-Models can be tested by using the scripts in Example folder.
+Models can be tested by using the scripts in the Example folder.